panzerdp/dmitripavlutin.com/content/posts/2019-07-30-concise-arrow-functions/index.md

 greetConsice('Friends'); // => "Friends, Welcome!"
 ```

 `greetConcise` is the shortest version of the arrow function syntax.
+The expression ``` `${who}, Welcome!` ``` is implicitly returned, even without `return` being present.

 ### 3.1 Be aware of object literal

-When using the shortest arrow function syntax, and returning an object literal, you might see an unexpected result.
+When using the shortest arrow function syntax, and returning an object literal, you might experience an unexpected result.

 Let's see what would happen in such case: